 How to swaddle your baby safely: Step by step guide

 Lay out the swaddle on a flat surface and place your baby on his back, with the top hem of the swaddle under the back of his neck.
 If you don’t have a special swaddle, fold the cloth into a large triangle, with the point of the triangle facing towards you.

-‘Finally, flip the free material at the bottom part of the swaddle up and over the feet, tucking the loose ends around the back of the legs,’ says Alison.
-Make sure his legs are slightly bent at the hips in a ‘frog’ position and leave the material lose enough so that he can move them and to prevent hip dysplasia.
+Flip the material at the bottom of the swaddle up and over the feet, tucking the loose ends around the back of the legs,’ says Alison.
+Make sure his legs are slightly bent at the hips in a ‘frog’ position and leave the material loose enough so that he can move them to prevent hip dysplasia.

 The Lullaby Trust don’t advise for or against swaddling, but they do urge parents to follow some simple guidelines:

-Regularly monitor baby’s temperature to ensure they do not get too hot.
-Feel the back of their neck.
-If their skin is clammy or sweaty, remove one or more layers of bedclothes.
+• Regularly monitor baby’s temperature to ensure they do not get too hot.